 GRACE Communications Foundation develops innovative strategies to increase public awareness of the critical environmental and public health issues created by our current industrial food system, and to advocate for more sustainable alternatives.

 By building partnerships and mobilizing philanthropic resources, we promote consumer actions and public policies that support sustainable food production and embrace the complex interconnections of food, water and energy.

 Helaine LernerPresident, GRACE Communications Foundation (GCF)

-Helaine Lerner, a longtime environmental advocate, founded GRACE in 1997 to communicate and address the environmental and health problems with our present industrial food system.
+Helaine Lerner, a longtime environmental advocate, founded GRACE to communicate and address the environmental and health problems with our present industrial food system.
 In recent years, GRACE has been organizing philanthropic partners to help develop pilot projects at non-profits and universities to provide solutions.
-Helaine is also chair of the New Tamarind Foundation, which supports a wide range of programs in nursing, social services, integrative medicine, and public health.
+Helaine also sits on the board of the New Tamarind Foundation, which supports a wide range of programs in nursing, social services, integrative medicine and public health.
 She also works closely with her husband Sid Lerner, founder and chairman of The Monday Campaigns, dedicated to global public health promotion.